alecnissen/Battleship/README.md

 <h1>About This Project</h1>
- Classic BattleShip game built with HTML, CSS, JavaScript, and webpack.
+ Classic BattleShip game built with HTML, CSS, JavaScript, and Webpack.
 Very challenging project and I developed a lot of grit and fortitude working through the project!

 <br>